deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

 2. Provision of global virtual environment

-    Whereever possible Python pacakges should be installed in per-project virtual environments.
+    Where-ever possible Python pacakges should be installed in per-project virtual environments.

     However, some Python packages are genuinely required system-wide in that they are either needed across or outside of project specific work.

     Such Python packages are installed in the `global` virtual environment which is created using `pyenv-virtualenv`.

     For example, `pipenv` is installed into the global virtual enironment to allow it to be used for the creation of per-project virtual environments.

 ### Using VirtualEnv for virtual environment management